Session 1/13Page 4/5: What do we know from our own life about separations and overcoming separations?

 - Do you recognize any of the children’s problems from your own childhood?
 How can this understanding be used in the way you work with them?

-- What do you think is most important for you to work with in order to become a better child care professional?
+- What do you think is most important for you to work with in order to become a better caregiver?
 What can your leader do to support this?

 Present your thoughts for the whole group: 5 minutes each.